the-13th-letter/derivepassphrase/docs/tutorials/basic-setup-password.md

 !!! warning "Warning: `-p` and `--config`"

     Do **not** use the `-p` and the `--config` options together to store the master passphrase!
-    The configuration is assumed to *not contain sensitive contents* and is *not encrypted*, so your master passphrase is then visible to *anyone* with appropriate priviledges!
+    The configuration is assumed to *not contain sensitive contents* and is *not encrypted*, so your master passphrase is then visible to *anyone* with appropriate privileges!

 Check that the settings are stored correctly: